Skeletal muscle cramp: Treatment

 Stretching, massage, and drinking plenty of liquids may help treat simple muscle cramps.

 Medication

-The antimalarial drug quinine is a traditional treatment that may be slightly effective for reducing the number of cramps, the intensity of cramps, and the number of days a person experiences cramps.
-Quinine has not been shown to reduce the duration (length) of a muscle cramp.
-Quinine treatment may lead to hematologic and cardiac toxicity.
-Due to its low effectiveness and negative side effects, its use as a medication for treating muscle cramps is not recommended by the FDA.
+While quinine was a traditional treatment for nocturnal leg cramps, it is no longer recommended due to potential fatal hypersensitivity reactions and thrombocytopenia.
+Arrhythmias, cinchonism, and hemolytic uremic syndrome can also occur at higher dosages.

 Magnesium is commonly used to treat muscle cramps.
 Moderate-quality evidence indicates that magnesium is not effective for treating or preventing cramps in older adults.
 It is not known if magnesium helps with cramps due to pregnancy, liver cirrhosis, other medical conditions, or exercise.
 Oral magnesium treatment does not appear to have significant major side effects, however, it may be associated with diarrhea and nausea in 11–37% of people who use this medicine.

 With exertional heat cramps due to electrolyte abnormalities (primarily potassium loss and not calcium, magnesium, and sodium), appropriate fluids and sufficient potassium improve symptoms.
 Vitamin B complex, naftidrofuryl, lidocaine, and calcium channel blockers may be effective for muscle cramps.

-Quinine is no longer recommended for the treatment of nocturnal leg cramps due to potential fatal hypersensitivity reactions and thrombocytopenia.
-Arrhythmias, cinchonism, and hemolytic uremic syndrome can also occur at higher dosages.